fixmycrypto/FixMyCrypto/README.md

     * `[!@#$%^&*()]` will match one of the listed special symbols
     * `([)`, `(])` use parenthesis to escape a square bracket in the passphrase
     * `[(]`, `[)]` use square brackets to escape a parenthesis in the passphrase
-    * `[{]` use square brackets around a curly brace to escape it, if your passphrase happens to start AND end with 2 curly braces
+    * `[{]` use square brackets around a curly brace to escape it
-    * `[?]` will escape a question mark (only needed if it comes immediately after a right square bracket or right parenthesis)
+    * `[?]` will escape a question mark (only needed if it comes immediately after a right square bracket, right parenthesis, or right curly bracket)
-    * `^` at the start of a bracket expression means to exclude all the listed items, i.e. match any ASCII printable character except for those that are listed.
+    * `^` at the start of a square bracket expression means to exclude all the listed items, i.e. match any ASCII printable character except for those that are listed.
         * `[^a-zA-Z]` will match any non-letter character (matches one digit or symbol)
         * `[^a-zA-Z0-9]` will match any non-alphanumeric character
         * `[^^]` Two carets will escape a caret (matches "^"); `[^^$]` will match "^" or "$"